 Your Academic Advisor will send your RAC number to your Wildcats email when it is time to register for next semester.
 If you don’t anticipate access to the internet while you are abroad, make arrangements with your Advisor beforehand; they can register you on your behalf.

 Your study abroad grades will be converted to the U.S. grading system and appear on your UNH transcript.
 They will not be calculated into your GPA.
 You must get the equivalent of a U.S. ‘C’ grade in order to transfer the credits.
 For detailed information on grades and credits, see the Study Abroad Policy.

-If you chose an Approved or Exchange program, your transcript needs to be sent to the Center for International Education upon completion of your study abroad program.
+If you chose an Approved or Exchange program, your transcript needs to be sent to the Global Education Center upon completion of your study abroad program.
 Depending on your program, the provider may send a transcript automatically, as part of the program fee you paid before departure.
 With other providers, you may have to request a transcript and possibly pay a separate fee.
 Please see your program provider for information specific to your program.

 Many students return to UNH excited to share their experience with others.
 A great way to do this is to become a Global Ambassador!
 Our Global Ambassadors are peer mentors to students who are interested in studying abroad.
 They also volunteer for the Global Education Center, whether by helping at study abroad fairs, doing classroom and hall presentations, running study abroad info sessions, or being a group leader at the pre-departure orientations.
 Please email email@example.com for more information about the Global Ambassadors program.